transcending1/Review/admin/subpage/modules/module_doc/Mean Shift Clustering.md

 ### 2.min_bin_freq
-+ Description

-To speed up the algorithm, accept only those bins with at least min_bin_freq points as seeds.
-If not defined, set to 1.
+'To speed up the algorithm, accept only those bins with at least\n           min_bin_freq points as seeds.
+If not defined, set to 1.'

 | Category | Default Value | Is Required | Selector Model | Selector Super Field |
 | --- | --- | --- | --- | --- |